-- ii.
+ii.
 Essential personnel: If an employee is designated by the Department Director as "Weather/Emergency Essential Personnel", that person is expected to be at their work location at regular work hours, or as designated by their supervisor when the City is closed due to inclement weather or emergency situation.
 Such persons must make whatever arrangements are necessary to arrive at their work location on time, or they may be subject to disciplinary action unless on pre-approved leave.
-During such conditions, the Department Director will have the discretion to provide paid or unpaid meal breaks and/or provide meals at the expense of the City. - iii.
-Inclement Differential Pay: All non-uniform employees who must report (includes both essential and non-essential personnel, who are required to report by their Director) to work during emergency conditions resulting in the closure of City Hall shall be compensated with an additional \$1.75 per hour for every hour worked.
+During such conditions, the Department Director will have the discretion to provide paid or unpaid meal breaks and/or provide meals at the expense of the City.

+- iii.
+Remote Workers: All non-uniform employees pre-approved (pre-approved employees must have completed the Telework Agreement Form and received appropriate approval through the Departmental chain of command) to work remotely will be required to work their normal schedule and will not receive inclement differential pay or bonus time as noted below for time worked remotely during inclement weather events.
+Non-uniform employees, not pre-approved and/or unable to work remotely will not be required to work during general emergency/inclement weather events.
+Department Directors may designate critical personnel who will be required to report to work and/or remain at work during inclement weather events, those designated employees, shall be compensated with an additional \$2.00 per hour for every hour worked. - iv.
+Inclement Differential Pay: All non-uniform employees who must report (includes both essential and non-essential personnel, who are required to report to a work location by their Director) to work, with the exception of telework employees, during emergency conditions resulting in the closure of City Hall shall be compensated with an additional \$3.00 per hour for every hour worked.
 This includes employees who are to report to work before their normal work shift for preparation of the inclement weather and employees who are to report to work for the second or third shift after City Hall is closed for inclement weather and during hazardous conditions on Saturday and Sunday.
 All hours worked for non-exempt employees will be paid at their hourly rate.
-Overtime will be paid according to Section II-5. - iv.
-Inclement Differential Bonus Time: Non-exempt employees (see Page II-5 exempt employees) who are required to work during a period of general emergency leave, except those working round-the-clock shifts, shall be granted Bonus time on an hour-per-hour basis in addition to general emergency leave for the number of hours in which City Hall was closed.
-This leave will be extended in the same amount to second and third shift employees. - v.
+Overtime will be paid according to Section II-5. - v.
+Inclement Differential Bonus Time: Non-exempt employees (see Page II-7 exempt employees) who are required to work during a period of general emergency leave, except telework employees and those working round-theclock shifts, shall be granted Bonus time on an hour-per-hour basis in addition to general emergency leave for the number of hours in which City Hall was closed.
+This leave will be extended in the same amount to second and third shift employees. - vi.
 Any employee who has had any type of leave requested prior to the City Manager's designation of emergency leave will not have the leave credited back for any time the City was closed. - h.
 Court Appearance Pay (Communications Division Only)